 These are obvious red flags against placing your loved one in such facilities.
 You may also want to check law enforcement agencies to inquire about criminal complaints against the facility or staff.
 Be wary of any issues, such as elder abuse or neglect of patients.

 Contact an Attorney

-If you are not sure where to turn, or how to handle an elder law issue, an attorney is your first stop.
+An attorney is your first stop if you are unsure where to turn or how to handle an older adult law issue.
 Many offer free phone consultations and can help you understand your options.